GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: "Chrome 101 disables modifying `document.domain` to relax the same-origin policy"
+title: "Chrome will disable modifying `document.domain` to relax the same-origin policy"
 description: >
   If your website relies on setting `document.domain`, your action is required.
 subhead: >
   If your website relies on setting `document.domain`, your action is required.
-date: 2022-01-06
+date: 2022-01-11
 authors:
   - agektmr
 tags: